radjivF/Whatsapp-desktop/README.md

 ##*Disclaimer

 WhatsApp is a registered trademark of WhatsApp Inc registered in the U.S. and other countries.
-This project is an independent work and has not been authorized, sponsored, or otherwise approved by Whatsapp Inc. I just like to do it for fun.
+This is not an official whatsapp product.
+It's a free and open-source project created by fans of whatsapp.
+So this project is an independent work and has not been authorized, sponsored, or otherwise approved by Whatsapp Inc.

 ##Licence MIT